phillipdavidstearns/heads-tails/connecting.md

 # Connecting

+This guide covers different methods for connecting to and configuring WiFi settings on the Raspberry Pi for Heads-Tails for further administration locally and remotely.

+## Overview

+Configuration of the WiFi settings is done using `nano` to edit the `/etc/wpa_supplicant/wpa_supplicant.conf` file.
+This guide assumes that the Raspberry Pi has not been preconfigured to connect to your local WiFi network.

 There are two options for connecting to the Raspberry Pi 4 running Heads-Tails:

 1. From the console via keyboard and mouse (easy)
 1. Direct Ethernet Connection (advanced)

-This guide will cover both as well as how to setup the Pi to connect to your local Wifi network for additional remote access and management.
+Once configured, connect over WiFi to manage other aspects of the Raspberry Pi:

+* Check services
+* Pull updates from GitHub

 ## Login from the Console